 Bus Times from Chumphon to Khao Sok

-There is currently 1 direct minivan services a day from Chumphon to Khao Sok National Park which you can book online.
+There is currently 1 direct service a day from Chumphon to Khao Sok National Park available to book online.

 - The journey time from Chumphon to Khao Sok National Park is 7 hours 00 minutes, including comfort breaks.